128technology/docs/docs/intro_installation.md

 ## Installation Process

-Beginning with SSR 6.3.0, the Universal ISO Installation simplifies and streamlines the SSR installation and initialization process, and supports Conductor-managed image-based installations as well as Mist-managed deployments.
+Beginning with SSR 6.3.0, a universal image-based ISO is provided to simplify and streamline the SSR installation and initialization process.
+This version supports Conductor-managed image-based installations as well as Mist-managed deployments.

-Installation is done from the SSR ISOs, typically from a bootable image on a flash drive or disk.
+Installation to your device utilizes the SSR ISO, downloaded as a bootable image to a USB drive or from disk.
 The install process is as follows:

 - [SSR Universal ISO Installation (SSR 6.3.0+)](intro_installation_univ-iso.md)
    - [SSR Installation](install_univ_iso.md)